DataBooth/tech_blog/decorators/arg_from_file.md

 - `@contextlib.contextmanager`: This is like a helpful assistant for setting up and cleaning up tasks.
 It ensures that certain things happen before and after a specific operation, similar to how you might prepare a workspace before starting a project and then tidy up afterward.
 - `@dataclasses.dataclass`:
 This is a shortcut for creating classes that mainly hold data.
 It automatically adds common methods that you'd typically have to write yourself, saving you time and reducing errors.
 It's almost like having a robot assistant that fills in standard paperwork for you.
 - `@functools.wraps`: This decorator helps maintain the identity of a function when it's being modified by another function.
 It's like ensuring that a book keeps its original cover and description even if you add notes or highlights to its pages.
-This helps other parts of the program recognize and work with the function correctly, even after it's been wrapped or modified.
+This helps other parts of the program recognise and work with the function correctly, even after it's been wrapped or modified.

 and you can also create your own.

 ## Example: Custom `arg_from_file` Decorator

-This is an example that I have created to allow a function (or method) to load the value of a string argument (input) directly from an external file instead of specifying it within the code.
+Let's take a look at a practical example: the `arg_from_file` decorator.
+Imagine you have several functions that take string inputs, but sometimes these strings are stored in files.
+Instead of writing code to read from files every time, you can use the `arg_from_file` decorator to handle this for you automatically.

 ```python
 from pathlib import Path